-While the minimum obligation is for all Borouge contractors and suppliers to comply with the laws and regulations of the land of their operations, Borouge expects them to implement the necessary systems and controls to ensure compliance to the Borouge Responsible Sourcing Commitment.
+While the minimum obligation for all Borouge contractors and suppliers is to comply with the laws and regulations of the region of their operations, at Borouge we expect them to implement the necessary systems and controls to ensure compliance to the Borouge Responsible Sourcing Commitment.

 Borouge Workers Protection Standard

-Borouge contractors and suppliers, and their sub-contractors and sub-suppliers, are expected to conduct their business ethically and to protect the rights and well-being of their workers by complying firstly with local and national laws and then to the following requirements of these 10 focus areas.
+Borouge contractors and suppliers, and their sub-contractors and sub-suppliers, are expected to conduct their business ethically and protect the rights and wellbeing of their workers by complying firstly with local and national laws and then to the following requirements of these 10 focus areas.
 In the event of any changes to national laws, this will supersede any internal requirements.

 1. Child labour

-- No children under the age of 15 years old or the minimum age for completion of compulsory education, whichever is the highest, are employed either directly or indirectly by the Company
+- No children under the age of 15 years old or the minimum age for completion of compulsory education, whichever is the highest, are employed either directly or indirectly by the contractor

 - No children under the age of 18 are employed for hazardous, dangerous or exhausting work, work detrimental to their health, or after 8pm

 - Children under the age of 18 do not work overtime

 - Employees are provided with voluntary and full freedom of movement related to their employment and are not bound by any financial threats, such as penalties or loss of rights and privileges

 - The contractor may safeguard employees' personal documents and/or belongings with their permission, without any form of threat or intimidation, provided they can be returned directly to them within five hours